 So, I had already started gestating Herbie II, and one week later, it’s announced as the Daring Bakers challenge.
 Although I loved that the challenge recipe for starter was all about capturing wild yeast, I’d already fermented enough grapes to capture Herbie’s wild yeast.
 There was no sense in making another one.
-I’m not a multi-starter type baker – one is enough, and from that one, I can make all kinds of starters for a variety of breads, and whatever is left over from those, is given away or used to the last drop.
-You will never see half-filled jars all over my kitchen or in my fridge labeled rye starter, oat starter, potato starter etc. Don’t get me wrong, I think it’s cool that people do that, but if I could kill one starter with neglect, could you imagine the massacre of one plus?-
+I’m not a multi-starter type baker – one is enough, and from that one I can make all kinds of starters for a variety of breads, and whatever is left over from those, is given away or used to the last drop.
+You will never see half-filled jars all over my kitchen or in my fridge labeled rye starter, oat starter, potato starter ad infinitum.

 Yes, I have the potential to be a sourdough serial killer. *gasp*.

 I needed to bake a bunch of challah braids for Hanukkah.
-I wanted to try Maggie Glazer’s recipe for sourdough challah for a long time, so I figured this would be a great time to do it.
-I had already planned on filling one of the challahs with a homemade salted caramel with apples, which I haven’t been able to get out of my mind for months now, so why not sourdough and salted caramel apples?
-Tangy, sweet, salty – God, YES.
+I’d wanted to try Maggie Glazer’s recipe for sourdough challah for a long time, so I figured this would be a great time to do it.
+I had already planned on filling one of my tradtional challahs with a homemade salted caramel with apples, which I haven’t been able to get out of my mind for months now, so why not sourdough challah with salted caramel apples?
+Tangy, sweet, salty -YES.

-Maggie Glazer’s dough calls for a firm starter to produce another firm starter for the challah.
+Maggie Glazer’s sourdough challah recipe calls for a firm starter to produce another firm starter for the sourdough challah.
 Fortunately, Maggie has directions on how to convert a batter like starter into a firm starter.
 I needed to take a tablespoon of Herbie and mix it with some water (I only use bottled) and bread flour until I had a dough that could be kneaded.
-I surveyed Herbie’s young, unused, not yet powerful, baby bubbles and hoped for the best.
+I surveyed Herbie’s young, unused, not yet powerful baby bubbles, and hoped for the best.

 I finally had to stop sniffing it or else it would never rise, much less make it to the oven.

-If you don’t want to make sourdough challah, traditional challah, or any doughy vessel to place some of these glorious salted caramel apples in, I beg you to just make the salted caramel apples.
-I’ve already had it over ice cream and well, straight out of the jar, but no double dipping, honest!
+If you don’t want to make a sourdough challah, traditional challah or any doughy vessel to place some of these glorious salted caramel apples in, is fine.
+I beg you to at least make the salted caramel apples.
+I’ve already had it over ice cream and straight out of the jar, but no double dipping, honest!
 It’s..it’s…just amazing..I can’t even put it into words.

 Bad idea, I couldn’t roll the sealed strands to the 16 to 18-inches in length I wanted it to be for braiding, and the braiding was difficult, heavy, and there were several tears in between.
 I ended up with a very sloppy, lopsided, wide braid.
-Normally, this wouldn’t bother me, but I was presenting it to guests, and you guys.
+Normally, this wouldn’t bother me, but I was presenting it to guests, and all of you.

 Dark circles under the eyes?
 Concealer.
-Lopsided, fat, lumpy challah braid?
+Lopsided, fat, lumpy sourdough challah braid?
 Sesame seeds.

 Next time I’ll only use 2 tablespoons of the filling per strand..IF it’s for guests.
 If not, who cares about lopsided, lumpy braids?
-It was delicious, and thanks to the wonderful ‘new’ Herbie, it rose like Mary Poppin’s umbrella with a turbo engine in each spoke – not to mention the beautiful oven spring, and just look at that crumb!
-I love how the gooey part of the salted caramel melts into it’s bready pocket, while the spiced apples kind of hang out, dropping into your hand occasionally when you tear off pieces.
+It was delicious, and thanks to the wonderful ‘new’ Herbie, it rose like Mary Poppin’s umbrella with a turbo engine in each spoke – not to mention the beautiful oven-spring, and just look at that crumb!
+I love how the gooey part of the salted caramel melts into it’s bready pocket while the spiced apples kind of hang out, dropping into your hand occasionally when you bite into a slice.

 Update, 15 minutes later : There will be no salted caramel apple sourdough challah french toast on this blog anytime soon.
 I caved.